mgropp/mail-results/README.md

 Installation
 ------------

-Clone the repository and adjust the settings in `config.ini`.
+Clone the repository, copy `config.sample.ini` to `config.ini` and adjust the settings there.

 Here is an example configuration:
 ```ini